 Serverless Databases

-Databases are the backbone of modern applications, but they are notoriously resource-hungry, slow to scale, and costly to operate at low utilisation.
+Databases are central to modern apps, but they're notoriously resource-hungry, slow to scale, and costly to operate at low utilisation.
 Traditional VM- or container-based solutions keep idle resources running, resulting in waste and inefficiency.
 With Unikraft Cloud, serverless databases gain the advantages of unikernels, combining extreme performance with true scale-to-zero efficiency.

 Unikraft unikernels start in milliseconds, enabling databases to scale up instantly when requests arrive and shut down to zero when idle.
-This ensures resources are used only when needed, without cold-start penalties.
+This ensures the system uses resources only when needed, without cold-start penalties.

 Each database instance runs as a specialised, single-process unikernel, drastically reducing the attack surface compared to general-purpose OSes.
 This isolation protects customer data with built-in, lightweight security.